David Davis has once again insisted that no sectoral analyses for the impact of Brexit exist, saying he is “not a fan” of economic models.

-Davis also told the committee no formal assessment of leaving the customs union had been taken before cabinet decided on that course of action.
-"We took a judgement," Davis said.
+Davis also told the committee that no formal assessment of leaving the customs union had been taken before cabinet decided on that course of action.
+“We took a judgement,” Davis said.

 “Isn’t that quite extraordinary?” asked a surprised Benn.
 An unruffled Davis replied: “No, no.”

 It comes after Davis was attacked yesterday for releasing papers on its Brexit analysis under tight restrictions – even though what has been made available is little more than already exists in the public domain.